visual-space/visual-editor/README.md

 )
 ```

-Make sure you don't overwrite the `EditorController` via `setState()`, otherwise you will lose the document's edit history.
-Which means no more undo, redo with the previous states.
-In general avoid using `setState()` to update the document.
-There are methods available in the `EditorController` for such tasks.
+Make sure you don't create a new `EditorController` instance on `setState()`.
+This mistake degrades performance and you will lose the document's edit history.
+You can update or change the document directly from the [controller](https://github.com/visual-space/visual-editor/blob/develop/lib/controller/controller.md).
+We have a dedicated page for [performance](https://github.com/visual-space/visual-editor/blob/develop/PERFORMANCE.md) tips and tricks.

 **Saving a Document**
 ```dart